What is ALEKS?

 What is the purpose of placement testing?

-The Placement Assessment results will be used to determine the most appropriate courses for each student as they move forward with college coursework.
+The Placement Assessment results are used to determine the most appropriate courses for each student as they move forward with college coursework.
 After taking the ALEKS PPL Assessment, students should meet with their advisor to review their results and enroll in the best classes based on their scores.
-This is a “Placement Assessment,” not a test.
-The difference is that a Placement Assessment is designed to determine what a student knows and what a student needs to work on, i.e. their baseline of knowledge.
+This is a “Placement Assessment,” NOT a test.
+Placement assessment try and gauge student’s baseline knowledge; in other words, they help us determine what student knows and what they might need to work on.
 At the end of the ALEKS PPL Assessment, a student will have a much better sense of his/her strengths and weaknesses in math.
 Students then have a chance to brush on topics that may have been forgotten or have not been practiced recently.